Candidates of the 1931 Australian federal election

 This article provides information on candidates who stood for the 1931 Australian federal election.
 The election was held on 19 December 1931.

-In 1931, the Nationalist Party had become the United Australia Party, absorbing several Labor defectors.
+In 1931, the Nationalist Party had become the United Australia Party, absorbing five Labor defectors.
 In New South Wales, the Labor Party split, with the Lang Labor group voting against the Labor government.
 Seats held by Labor defectors are here considered to be held by the Labor Party.